 - You suffered from an avoidable muscle injury as a result of breach

-Therefore, if you’ve suffered a muscle injury as a result of a third party’s breach in duty of care, you could make a personal injury claim.
-Moreover, there are many scenarios where a duty of care is owed, such as:
+Therefore, if you’ve suffered a muscle injury as a result of a third party’s breach of duty of care, you could make a personal injury claim.

 Muscle Injury At Work